Skip to main content

 Deliver the working register

-Customer security promises are spread across contracts, questionnaires, and renewal notes, and nobody has one trusted register.
-Use this when customer commitments are already accumulating and the business needs one reliable record before promises get missed.
+Customer security promises are spread across contracts, questionnaires, and renewal notes, and nobody has one trusted register Use this when customer commitments are already accumulating and the business needs one reliable record before promises get missed.

-What changes after Customer Requirements Register is delivered? +
+What changes once the work is delivered?

 The business gets one working requirements register so obligations, owners, and evidence gaps stop living in separate threads.